seinecle/blog/_posts/2023-08-21-i18n-localized-jakarta-ee-jsf-app-with-static-files-outside-war.md

 It is a bit a waste of time to include them at each compile and deployment cycle, given that it is purely static content.
 What if I could put them on a separate folder, outside the app?
 The app would read the files at deployment time, and whenever the users would start a session.

-Turns out, it is a bit harder than I tought.
+Turns out, it is a bit harder than I thought.

 # Steps to make it work
 When the translations are **in** the app, the principle is pretty simple: